Summary

 Transferred licences to and from your organisation will not be included in the MLS, and you must add or deduct them manually.

-Always verify the summary against Transaction Data and license transfers or risk dealing with incorrect data.
+Always verify the summary against Transaction Data and licence transfers or risk dealing with incorrect data.

-Other types of Microsoft Volume Licensing Program Agreements
+Other types of Microsoft Volume Licensing Programme Agreements

 Microsoft Open Value and Microsoft Open Value Subscription

-The OV and OVS agreements are for organisations with 5 to 499 users or devices that want to license Microsoft cloud services and on-premises software.
+The Open Value (OV) and Open Value Subscription (OVS) agreements are for organisations with 5 to 499 users or devices that want to license Microsoft cloud services and on-premises software.

 Open Value non-organisation-wide is a transactional agreement.
 Software Assurance is included and mandatory.